CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/data-restore.md

 - To simplify batch information, the SAP Batch Details and ProcessForce Batch Master Data form have been consolidated into a single form.
 - Run the restore function to populate the combined data object.
-- If you add User-Defined Fields to the SAP Business One Batch Details tables, the same User Defined Fields need to be added to the ProcessForce Batch Master Data tables.
+- If you add User-Defined Fields to the SAP Business One Batch Details tables, the same User Defined Fields need to be added to the CompuTec ProcessForce Batch Master Data tables.
-- If, for any reason, SAP and ProcessForce Batch Master Data for a specific Batch become inconsistent, using the Restore function will will update the SAP Batch Details with the ProcessForce Batch Master Data.
+- If, for any reason, SAP and CompuTec ProcessForce Batch Master Data for a specific Batch become inconsistent, using the Restore function will will update the SAP Batch Details with the CompuTec ProcessForce Batch Master Data.

 ## Restore Bill of Materials